reevr/complete-ECMAscript-documentation/README.md

 }
 ```

-###### Strict mode makes it easier to write "secure" JavaScript.
+###### Strict mode makes it easier to write "secure" ECMAscript.
-As an example, in normal JavaScript, mistyping a variable name creates a new global variable.
+As an example, in normal ECMAscript, mistyping a variable name creates a new global variable.
 In strict mode, this will throw an error, making it impossible to accidentally create a global variable.
 In strict mode, any assignment to a non-writable property, a getter-only property, a non-existing property, a non-existing variable, or a non-existing object, will throw an error.

 ```